-On the EHNO site, a Beers map from 1875 shows the Village anchored to the railroad that served local farms, so the Stephens Mill and, as evidenced by the depot on Railroad Street, visitors to the Village.
+In Figure 3, a Beers map from 1875 shows the Village anchored to the railroad that served local farms, the Stephens Mill and, as evidenced by the depot on Railroad Street, visitors to the Village.

 The historic character of East Hardwick remains intact.
 The photos in Figure 4 show Main Street looking North to the bridge and a view looking East on Church Street (School Street on the map in Figure 3), showing the Congregational Church and the Grange Hall.